 Trinity in Mission

-As of the end of May, Trinity has provided financial support and in kind support valued at $15,989.47 to the local community.
-This includes providing meeting space free of charge to nonprofit organizations such as the Girl Scouts and Boy Scouts, Compassionate Friends, and the Stamp Club, as well as diapers, underwear and socks, shoes for SCCAP, and luggage for several organization.
-As of the end of May, Trinity has also provided $ 3,699.00 in support for mission beyond the local community, which includes Our Church’s Wider Mission commitment and One Great Hour of Sharing.
+As of the end of July, Trinity has provided financial support and in kind support valued at $16,842.47 to the local community.
+This includes providing meeting space free of charge to nonprofit organizations such as the Girl Scouts and Boy Scouts, Compassionate Friends, and the Stamp Club, as well as diapers and other in kind donations throughout the year.
+As of the end of July, Trinity has also provided $ 4,869.00 in support for mission beyond the local community, which includes Our Church’s Wider Mission commit-ment and One Great Hour of Sharing.

 We continue to ask for your ongoing support to these continuing projects:

 --- Cookies for our Neighbors.
 Our neighbor, the Gettysburg Borough Police Department, has begun to notice and to anticipate the arrival of cookies from Trinity.
-The rest of 2017 has been filled with volunteers to bake cookies.
-Thank you for your baking talents! --- Bingo items for SpiriTrust Lutheran Village in Gettysburg.
+Many thanks to all who signed up to provide cookies for the rest of 2017. --- Bingo items for SpiriTrust Lutheran Village in Gettysburg.
 Appropriate small items that can be given as bingo prizes would be appreciated.
 So far we have been able to deliver three laundry baskets to SpiriTrust and your generosity has been noted by the activities staff and residents.
 Continue to bring items to the church! --- Diapers for TenderCare Pregnancy Center.
-The crib in Fellowship Hall is beginning to fill up again, so thank you for your continued interest and concern.
 This ministry continues throughout the year.
-Why not make a monthly commitment of at least one pack of diapers by including diapers on your weekly grocery shopping list?
+Why not make a monthly commitment of at least one pack of diapers by including diapers on your weekly grocery lsit?
 Right now, all sizes are needed. --- Helping Hand Fund has been established to respond to those members who need financial assistance in difficult times.
-Fund envelopes are available on the table in the Gathering Area or simply writing a check with the notation “Helping Hand” and place it in the offering plate on a Sunday morning. --- Box tops and labels for Hoffman Homes.
-Campbell’s is phasing out this program and will no longer be receiving labels.
-They will continue to accept the “Education” labels until August. --- Soda Can Tabs for Hershey Medical Center.
+Fund envelopes are available on the table in the Gathering Area or simply writing a check with the notation “Helping Hand” and place it in the offering plate on a Sunday morning. --- Soda Can Tabs for Hershey Medical Center.
 They actually go to the Ronald McDonald House at Hershey, which serves as a home away from home for the families of those children who are patients at Hershey Medical Center. --- Stamps for the Brethren Home, New Oxford.
 We have found a new place to take your canceled stamps, so you can begin to bring them to the church once again

 All of these projects are worthwhile and important, relying on your ongoing support!!